 Should I extend my short lease now, or wait for reforms?

-Richard Murphy (MRICS, RICS Registered Valuer) is a Director with RJC Surveyors (a Shared Ownership Resources sponsor).
-He specialises in leasehold extensions and compulsory purchase.
+Richard Murphy (MRICS, RICS Registered Valuer) specialises in leasehold extensions and compulsory purchase.
 In this feature he addresses a question from a shared owner with a dilemma; whether or not to extend a short lease now, in the context of Government’s proposed leasehold reforms.

 Richard says….. your dilemma is one shared by many shared owners with short leases.
 Should you wait for proposed reforms (the right to 990-year lease extension with zero ground rent) to be implemented before seeking your own lease extension, or should you extend now?